Air Quality & Wildfire FAQ

 - If you are told to stay indoors, stay indoors and keep your indoor air as clean as possible.
 Keep windows and doors closed unless it is very hot outside.
 Run an air conditioner if you have one, but keep the fresh-air intake closed and the filter clean to prevent outdoor smoke from getting inside.
 Seek shelter elsewhere if you do not have an air conditioner and it is too warm to stay inside with the windows closed.

-- Do not add to indoor pollution.
-When smoke levels are high, do not use anything that burns, such as candles and fireplaces.
-Do not vacuum, because vacuuming stirs up particles already inside your home.
+- Avoid adding to indoor pollution where possible when smoke levels are high.
+Limit use of anything that burns, such as candles and fireplaces.
 Do not smoke tobacco or other products, because smoking puts even more pollution into the air.
+Limit activities such as vacuuming, dusting, and sweeping to avoid stirring up particulates in your home.

 - Follow your doctor's advice about medicines and about your respiratory management plan if you have asthma or another lung disease.
 Call your doctor if your symptoms worsen.